chlo0003/Rubriq-Agent-as-a-Judge/README.md

 Rubriq is a small agentic system that helps humans apply rubrics to project work.
 It assists both reviewers and learners.

+Code was submitted as part of Kaggle Capstone/Competition and was intended to be run inside Kaggle environment.

 Architecture
 ------------
 - AnalysisAgent (LLM):   infers criteria from free-form rubric + project + code, and summarises the project.